mhossain615/UFC-/README.md

 ![12.20 Accuracy Score](https://github.com/mhossain615/UFC-/blob/Felicia_Branch/Resources/12.20%20Accuracy%20Score.png)

-Allie is sure we can improve the model’s accuracy as we work.
-A few ways to improve our accuracy are:

-* Feature Selection – Finding the best subset of attributes which better explain the relationship between a fighter’s characteristics (independent variables) and winning matches (target variable).
-Visualization, like Mohammed’s work with our Tableau Dashboard, will help.
-* Algorithm Tuning- Finding the optimum value for each parameter.
-We will need to decide which is more important- speed or performance.
-Max_features will improve the performance of the model by having more options to consider but we will need to maintain the right balance and select the best features for our model.
-* Ensemble Methods- Combining multiple weak models to produce better results; The most common solution

 This week, Mohammed created a database using SQL to store static data for use during the project.
 Our database includes two tables, UFC Dataset and Mastertable_Text, and is joined using Match ID.
 To make sure we used the best entities, Mo mapped our database with an Entity Relationship Diagram.

 ![1.10 ERD Diagram](https://github.com/mhossain615/UFC-/blob/main/Resources/1.10_ERD_Diagram.PNG)